UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/setup.md

           ....HostName naoserver.local
           ....User nao </pre>
       - The config file will be saved automatically
+- [ ] Open terminal in VScode
+    - Connect local to host (naoserver)
+    - Click "Terminal" in the menu bar and select "New Terminal"
+    - I don't remember the following commands (update next time working on the project)
 - [ ] Turn off mac mini through researcher's terminal
     - `ssh nao@naoserver.local`
     - See password from "usernames and passwords.docx" in Teams